Toni Kent

 About Toni

-Alongside informing her speaking and stand up, Toni uses her experiences to deliver workshops on how to embrace change even when it feels risky.
+Alongside informing her speaking and stand up, Toni uses her experiences to deliver workshops on storytelling and how to embrace change even when it feels risky.
 She is also a sought-after ghostwriter by senior technology leaders who want to project a more humorous, human voice online and on-stage.

 Services